-Imagine waking up to the mighty Mt Kilimanjaro as your backdrop and herds of elephants as a daily sight – Amboseli National Park is nothing short of breathtaking.
-With its stunning scenery, rich wildlife and proximity to Nairobi, this Kenyan game reserve has to come onto your Kenya bucketlist!
+Imagine waking up to the mighty Mt Kilimanjaro as your backdrop and herds of elephants as a daily sight – Amboseli National Park is nothing short of breathtaking!

 The entry fee for Amboseli National Park varies depending on your residency status and age.
 Here are the current rates: